huntertw/gacd/README.md

 Finally, the code creates a wide data set that represent the average of each column by groupings of activity and subject.
 That is, for each activity (6 activities) that subject 1 (out of 30 subjects) performed, the code calculates a mean for each variable (86).
 The output, meanTidySet, is a wide tidy set.

 _____________________________________________________________________________________________________________________________
-----Study Design, from the original data set's associated README (scroll down for the code book regarding this data set)----
+Study Design, from the original data set's associated README (scroll down for the code book regarding this data set)

 ==================================================================
 Human Activity Recognition Using Smartphones Dataset